Explaining black box text modules in natural language with language models: Recovering ground truth explanations for synthetic modules

 \cref{tab:recovery_examples} shows examples of correct and incorrect recovered explanations along with the ground truth explanation.
 For some modules, \methods finds perfect keyword matches, e.g. \textit{sports}, or slight paraphrases, e.g. \textit{definition} $\to$ \textit{defining or explaining something}.
 For the incorrect examples, the generated explanation is often similar to the ground truth explanation, e.g. \textit{derogatory} $\to$ \textit{negative language and criticism}, but occasionally, \methods fails to correctly identify the underlying pattern, e.g. \textit{ungrammatical} $\to$ \textit{language}.
 Some failures may be due to the inability of ngrams to capture the underlying explanation, whereas others may be due to the constructed module imperfectly representing the ground truth explanation.

 \cref{fig:explanation_score_curves} shows the cumulative accuracy at recovering the ground truth explanation as a function of the explanation score.
 Across all settings, accuracy increases as a function of explanation score, suggesting that higher explanation scores indicate more reliable explanations.
-Additionally, we find that explanation performance increases with the capabilities of the helper LLM used for summarization/generation (\cref{fig:synth_vary_llm}).
+This also helps validate that the helper LLM is able to sucessfully generate useful synthetic texts for evaluation.